basho/basho_docs/content/riak/ts/1.4.0/using/configuring.md

 ### Maximum quanta

+{{% note %}}
+Before you change this setting, we recommend you take a moment to determine whether requantizing your data would be a better option.
+If your data is not optimally quantized, upping the maximum quanta setting may make your queries less efficient.
+You can read more about best practices for quantizing your data [here](/riak/ts/1.4.0/learn-about/bestpractices/#quantum).
+{{% /note %}}

 Use `riak_kv.query.timeseries.max_quanta_span` to configure the maximum number of quanta that a query can span.
 The default is 5.

 ```riak.conf